-Explanation: In general, when troubleshooting errors in the Server Consolidation Utility, first ensure that the latest smdr.nlm and tsafs.nlm modules are loaded on the source and destination NetWare servers.
+Explanation: In general, when troubleshooting errors in the Server Consolidation Utility,

 The log files contain detailed information about what was successfully copied (success log) and what was not copied and why (error log).
 The log files are written to the project folder, which is located by default in My Documents.